haziq-exe/TikTokAutoUploader/Documentation.md

 ### Key Sections:

 - **Parameter Explanations**: Provides detailed descriptions of each parameter, including the valid options and their effects.
-- **Supported Captcha's**: Showcases the Captcha's the code is able to solve
-- **Runtime**: Provides an estimate of how much runtime is added by different parameters
-- **IMPORTANT Notes**: Highlights important recommendations and limitations related to TikTok accounts and scheduling.
+- **Other Notes**: Highlights recommendations and limitations related to TikTok accounts and scheduling.
 - **Example Usage**: Demonstrates a practical example of how to use the function.